hamiha70/zkFusion/docs_demo/5_demo_script_and_UI.md

-# Blueprint: The zkFusion "One-Page Miracle" Demo
+# Blueprint: The zkFusion "One-Page Miracle" Demo (v1.2 FINAL)

 **Date:** July 31, 2025
 **Objective:** To provide a comprehensive, step-by-step blueprint for creating a minimal, high-impact demo of the `zkFusion` protocol, including the UI, off-chain script, and on-chain interactions.